-On October 25th, near
+On October 25th,

 near Capua, Garibaldi greeted Victor Emanuel of

 Piedmont's Royal House of Savoy with the words,

 "Greetings to the first King of Italy" and surrendered

 his conquests —Sicily, half the Italian peninsula and

-peninsula and the vast Neapolitan Royal Navy (considerably superior to
+the vast Neapolitan Royal Navy (considerably superior to

 northern Italian fleets of the time) —without the

 simply because it was the right thing to do.

 For their efforts,

-Garibaldi and his superb men were completely and
+Garibaldi and his superb men were completely and utterly

 initiatives such as free education and land reform that

-Garibaldi had set up during his
+Garibaldi had set up during his brief reign as "Dictator

 of Naples" were revoked, provoking for another

 decade in much of the south what almost amounted to a civil war as recently liberated

 their liberators from the north.